 “Even though your concerned friends and family members are encouraging you to undergo imaging tests such as MRIs, what many do not realize is that such tests do not show this type of injury,” says our Pittsburgh whiplash injury attorney at Shenderovich, Shenderovich & Fishman.

 This is one of those rare instances where you should not rely on medical tests but rather watch out for the symptoms of whiplash.
-If you think you have whiplash after a car accident, you probably have plenty of questions such as “How long will this last?” and “What are the symptoms of whiplash injury?”
+If you think you have whiplash after a car accident, you probably have plenty of questions such as “How long will this last?” and “What are the symptoms of a whiplash injury?”

 Before we answer your questions, it is essential that you understand what causes whiplash.
 Although most people think that whiplash injury can only occur in a motor vehicle accident, it is not entirely true.